raomin/ESPAltherma/README.md

     ...
     ```

 4. You're ready to go!
-Plug in your ESP32 and click -> Upload!
+Connect your ESP32 and click -> Upload!

-### Step 2: Connecting
+### Step 2: Connecting to the Heat pump

 1. Turn OFF your heat pump at the circuit breaker.
 2. Unscrew your pannel to access the main PCB of your indoor unit.
 3. Localize the X10A connector on your the PCB.
 This is the serial port on the main PCB.
-It is labeled **X10A**.
 4. Using the 5 pin connector or 4 Dupont wires, connect the ESP32 as follow.
 Pay attention to the orientation of the socket.

 ![The X10A connector](doc/images/schematics.png)